nwfsc-cb/rCAX/README.md

 ## Contributing

-Fork and put in a pull request.
+Fork and put in a pull request!

-## Reference

-The core API functions in this package are modeled off [rredlist](https://github.com/ropensci/rredlist).
-The rest of the functions were written by EE Holmes.

 <hr>